Herniated Disc (cont.)

 A variety of blood tests are frequently done to determine if there are signs of inflammation or infection.

 Plain film X-rays can indicate "wear and tear" (degeneration) of the spine.
 They do not, however, demonstrate the status of discs.
 In order to determine whether or not a disc is herniated, an MRI scan or CT scan is performed for diagnosis.
+Sometimes a myelogram is used to further define the structures affected by a herniated disc.

 An electromyogram (EMG) can be used to document precisely which nerves are being irritated by a disc herniation.